kasenetz/hbcd-docs/docs/measures/beh_CG_interaction/ecPROMIS.md

 Each of the 5 items for ecPROMIS Child-Caregiver Interaction is answered on a scale of 1-5: 1, Never 2, Rarely 3, Sometimes 4, Often 5, Always.
 A sum score is generated when the caregiver answers at least 3 out of the 5 items (*ecpromis1*, *ecpromis2*, *ecpromis3*, *ecpromis4*, *ecpromis5*).
 If caregivers answer 3 or 4 items, a prorated sum score is calculated using the formula: `(sum of items answered/the number of items answered)*5`.
 If fewer than 3 items are completed, the sum score is marked as missing.

 ## HBCD Modifications
 The original ecPROMIS measure items use the term ‘my child,’ as they are designed for children aged 1 to 5 years.
 To make them suitable for the pre-V03 age range (3 to 9 months), Dr. Dave Cella and Dr. Courtney Blackwell, developers of ecPROMIS, provided guidance to adapt the items by replacing ‘my child’ with ‘my baby.’
-See additional general modifications made to Behavior and Caregiver-Child Interactions measures [here](overview.md#hbcd-modifications).

 <details class="collapsible references">
   <summary class="references">References</summary>